Lucifer179/html_foundations/html_foundations/README.md

 Some elements that don't have closing tags are called **Void Elements**.
 Examples include `<br>` and `<img>`.
 They're void elements because they don't have any content inside them.
 #
+# HTML Boilerplate
+**Note:** We should always name our file containing the homepage of our website as `index.html` as web servers by default look for an `index.html` page for when users land on our websites.

+A _doctype's_ purpose is to tell the browser which version of HTML it should use to render the document.
+The doctype for HTML 5 (the latest version) is `<!DOCTYPE html>`.

+After declaring the doctype, we have to provide an `<html>` element that everything else in the document will be enclosed in. `lang` specifies the language of the text content which is useful for assistive technologies like screen readers to adapt to the correct language and invoke correct pronunciation.

+The `<head>` element is where we put metadata about our webpages.
+We should **not** put any element that displays content on the webpage.
+The `<meta>` tag is always within the `<head>` element and is used to set the charset encoding of the webpage which ensures that special symbols are displayed properly in the webpage.

+The `<title>` tag is what is displayed for the users as the name of the webpage when we see it in the tabs list.

+The `<body>` tag is where the all the content displayed on a webpage goes.

+In summary, the complete boilerplate has the DOCTYPE element, `<html>` element in which everything is enclosed, `<head>` element that contains metadata about the webpage, `<title>` element inside `<head>` and finally the `<body>` element where all the content goes.
+#